fusion-energy/neutronics_material_maker/README.md

 ### Todos
  - Write MORE Tests and improve code coverage
- - Improve gas Compounds and Materials
+ - Improve gas Compounds (
+ - Improve Materials (allow material made of isotopes aswell as elements)
  - Add some more Materials to the collection
  - Combine with engineering materials database
  - Make a GUI